MatthiasZepper/whisper-dockerized/README.md

 Subsequently, `$WHISPER_MODEL` can be used as argument to the `--model` parameter.

-The following command will transcribe speech in audio files, using the `medium` model:
+The following command will transcribe speech in audio files, using the cached model:

     whisper --model "$WHISPER_MODEL" audio.flac audio.mp3 audio.wav